ingvijonasson/ljomi/content/articles/2020-12-02-when-to-use-the-button-element.md

 ---
 title: How I organize and use buttons
-summary: "An accessible aproach to styling and using buttons "
+summary: "An accessible aproach to styling and using buttons"
+draft: true
 ---

 I use buttons for everything that needs to interactive.
 If I want to open a modal, open a row in an accordion or show a menu for mobile.